-Bearing in mind, the killer is approaching his writings from a rationale different from the norm.
-The key to cracking his codes, may lie in unconventional thinking, held naturally by very few individuals.
+Bearing in mind the killer is approaching his writings from a rationale different from the norm, the key to cracking his codes, may lie in unconventional thinking, held naturally by very few individuals.

 Donald Lee Bujok was born on July 6th 1936, which meant he was 37 on delivery of the Exorcist Letter.
-The strange symbols the killer placed at the foot of the letter having been dissected to reveal the words 'To Kill !'.
+The strange symbols the killer placed at the foot of the letter having been dissected by Kevin Robert Brooks to reveal the words 'To Kill !'.

 In his follow up S.L.A Letter, just over two weeks later, he again emphasizes the word "kill", as a possible hint to the previous correspondence.
 Note the similarity of the letter K and its apparent detachment.
 The Zodiac was widely believed to have an affinity towards The Mikado, a two part comic opera by Gilbert and Sullivan, which opened to the public on March 14th 1885, and was hugely successful running for 672 performances at the Savoy Theatre in London.
 The similarities can again be seen with the Asian style K. (see Mikado attachment above).

-But another tantalizing clue lay in something Donald Lee Bujok could have retained from his brief spell at Fort Ord, before his medical discharge, this being the writing paper used at the military base.
+But another tantalizing clue lay in something Donald Lee Bujok could have retained from his brief spell at Fort Ord, before his medical discharge- this being the writing paper used at the military base.

-This could possibly be the same paper used to author the Zodiac Letter, sent to the San Francisco Chronicle on July 31st 1969, described on page 446 of Robert Graysmith's 'Zodiac Unmasked'.
+This may possibly be the same paper used to author the Zodiac letter, sent to the San Francisco Chronicle on July 31st 1969, described on page 446 of Robert Graysmith's 'Zodiac Unmasked'.
 That being, it was so thin, that the overleaf became visible, measuring exactly 7 and 1/8 inches by 10 and 1/2 inches, identical to the Fort Ord stationary Donald Lee Bujok would have had access to.
 But after his early contact to the newspapers, wisely switched materials, in order to protect his identity.